hyperledger/besu-docs/docs/Concepts/Transactions/Transaction-Pool.md

 Decreasing the maximum size of the transaction pool reduces memory use.
-If the network is busy and there is a backlog of transactions, increasing the size of the transaction pool reduces the risk of transactions being removed from the transaction pool.
+If the network is busy and there is a backlog of transactions, increasing the size of the transaction pool reduces the risk of removing transactions from the transaction pool.